Tag Archive for: SPES

-SPES, a training project that won the 2021 3rd PRSE award, has been renewed by the ARS
+SPES, a 2021 award-winning training project under the 3rd PRSE, has been renewed by the ARS

-SPES is aenvironmental health training projectprogram for general practice residents.
-It is part of the call for proposals launched by the Occitanie Regional Health Agency (ARS) as part of the 3rd Regional Health-Environment Plan, of which it is one of the winners.
-Following asuccess, the ARS proposed a multi-year outlining objectives and resources for a period of 3 years.
+SPES is atraining project in environmental healthe for general practice residents.
+It is part of the call for proposals issued by the Occitanie Regional Health Agency (ARS) as part of the 3rd Regional Health-Environment Plan, of which it is one of the successful applicants.
+Following asuccess, the ARS proposed a multi-year contract setting out objectives and resources for a period of 3 years.

 SPES is therefore always organized in three stages:

-• This in-person session will take place on Thursday, October 13, 2022, at our Arnaud de Villeneuve Health Campus.
-Designed for first-year general medicine residents pursuing a DES degree, the morning will feature presentations and discussions with experts in environmental health, while the afternoon will consist of workshops with the residents to collaboratively develop their environmental health thesis projects.
+This in-person session will take place on Thursday, October 13, 2022, at our Arnaud de Villeneuve Health Campus.
+Designed for first-year general practice residents pursuing a DES degree, the morning will be devoted to presentations and discussions with experts in environmental health, and the afternoon will feature working sessions with the residents to collaboratively develop their thesis projects in environmental health.

-• A public lecture on Thursday, October 13, 2022, at our Arnaud de Villeneuve Health Campus, starting at 5:30 p.m.
-Open to the general public, this year’s event will focus on a topic that is more relevant than ever: “The Health Impacts of Heat Waves”
+A public lecture on Thursday, October 13, 2022, at our Arnaud de Villeneuve Health Campus, starting at 5:30 p.m.
+Aimed at the general public, this year’s lecture will focus on a topic that is more relevant than ever: “The Health Impacts of Heat Waves”

 Program for the 2022 Edition